-- Certificate of Existence from the Secretary of State where the LLC was formed; - o Operating Agreement, if any, and all amendments thereto; - o name, email and phone number for each LLC member; and - o the LLC's Federal Employer ID Number (FEIN) - Additionally, the LLC members may need to sign a LLC certification or resolution authorizing the transaction prior to closing to confirm there are no amendments or modifications to the Operating Agreement that was provided.
+- Certificate of Existence from the Secretary of State where the LLC was formed; - Articles of Organization; - o Operating Agreement, if any, and all amendments thereto; - o name, email and phone number for each LLC member; and - o the LLC's Federal Employer ID Number (FEIN) - Additionally, the LLC members may need to sign a LLC consent or resolution prior to or at closing authorizing the transaction, and confirming there have not been amendments or modifications to the Operating Agreement that was provided.

-- Corporations:
+Corporations:

-- Certificate of Existence issued from the Secretary of State where the corporation was formed; - o corporate bylaws and all amendments thereto; - o resolution of the corporation authorizing the proposed purchase or sale; - o name, email and phone number for each shareholder or authorized signer; and - o the corporation's FEIN. - Additionally, should the necessary resolution not exist, the shareholders of the corporation may need to sign a resolution authorizing the transaction and confirming there are no amendments or modifications to the corporate bylaws.
+- Certificate of Existence issued from the Secretary of State where the corporation was formed; - Articles of Incorporation;

+- o Bylaws and all amendments thereto; - o resolution of the corporation authorizing the proposed purchase or sale; - o name, email and phone number for each shareholder or authorized signer; and - o the corporation's FEIN. - Additionally, should the necessary resolution not exist, the shareholders of the corporation may need to sign a resolution prior to or at closing authorizing the transaction and confirming there have not been amendments or modifications to the corporate bylaws.